-We immediately note the similarity of the formula to a standard microfacet BRDF, though with a rather different "shadowing-masking term" G. The model only depends on the product $T\rho$, rather than thickness and density separately.
-This expresses the intuition that increasing the thickness and density of a layer by the same factor has the same effect on appearance.
-The product of these quantities is the "effective thickness"; note that it is unitless (the thickness unit is canceled by the unit of extinction).
+We immediately note the similarity of the formula to a standard microfacet BRDF, though with a different "shadowing-masking term" G. The model only depends on the product $T\rho$, rather than thickness and density separately.
+The product of these quantities is the unitless "optical depth".
+It expresses the intuition that increasing the thickness and density of a layer by the same factor has the same effect on appearance.
 Note also that the resulting BRDF is reciprocal.

-4.2 Transmission
+4.2 Comparison to previous derivations